-How do you set your files up for the best results?
+Set your Inline Foil files for the best results

 For each printed side, you will need two files.
 The first file is your completed artwork.
 This is where you want ink to be applied.
 The second file is your Inline Foil mask file.
 This tells the printer where to lay the foil.

 In Photoshop, the process is slightly different.
 The easiest way is to put all of your layers into a folder.
 The below screenshot shows that I labeled the folder “Print File.”

 It’s essential, no matter which program you are using, that you do not move any elements when turning them black and white.
 The slightest shift in placement will make your foil not line up correctly with your print.

 A couple of other things to keep in mind…A pure silver metallic foil can be achieved by placing your mask over a white background.
 To avoid scratching the foil, we recommend using 15% K (c0, m0, y0, 15k) on your print files.
 This build helps to prevent scratches on the foil and still yields a rich silver color.

 For example, PhotoBuzz (below) wanted the entire front of their inline foil business cards to be foiled.
 So the mask file is completely 100% black.
 And when printed, the white background becomes bright silver.

 Also, lighter colors foil the best.
 Your color will be slightly darker when printed, so the lighter the ink, the more vibrant the foil.